KxSystems/docs/docs/wp/compress/index.md

 [simongarland/compress/cutil.q](https://github.com/simongarland/compress/blob/master/cutil.q) for migrating uncompressed databases to compressed format

-### Save from memory directly to compressed format on disk
+### Saving in-memory data directly to compressed format on disk

 In many cases, it is preferable to save data to disk in compressed format in a single step.
 This is more convenient than having a separate process to convert uncompressed on-disk data to compressed format after it has been saved.
 It can also be faster than the two-step method, depending on the compression algorithm and level used, and on system CPU and disk characteristics.
 Direct streaming compression has been implemented by overriding the left argument to `set`: